Phnom Penh is now one of my favored cities, but I still couldn’t tell you exactly why…

 9. The Killing Fields (aka Choeung Ek Memorial)

 Now this site isn’t walkable but I listed it, because it’s a popular location you’ll want to visit.
 You’ll need to hire a taxi or a tour bus service.
 Skulls, some grassy burial mounds, a small museum and a few artifacts make up this historical location, where the Khmer Rouge brought people to get executed.
-After S21, the Choeung Ek Memorial aren’t as exciting; nevertheless, its an important part of Cambodia’s history.
+After S21, the Killing Fields (aka Choeung Ek Memorial) may not seem as gruesome; nevertheless, its an important part of Cambodia’s history.

 - killing fields

-Special thanks: to Canby Publications for their maps and information to which much of my article has linked to.
-I had discovered these well-known streets upon accident and if I hadn’t stumbled upon this site and their maps, those discoveries wouldn’t have had a meaning or context.
+Thanks to Canby Publications free magazine for their maps and information.
+I discovered these well-known streets upon accident and if I hadn’t stumbled upon their maps later, those discoveries wouldn’t have had a meaning or context.

 Next Part Two>> Phnom Penh: What does a street say about its people?